MyParcelCOM/docs/content/authorization/client-credentials-grant.md

 You can now store this access token on your system to be attached to all MyParcel.com API calls.

 {{% notice tip %}}
 All requests to the MyParcel.com API after the access token has expired will be rejected.
 The easiest way to handle expiring access tokens is to let the server periodically requests a new access token from the authorization server before the current one expires.
-The overlap between the different tokens will not cause a problem with already running requests.
+The overlap between the different tokens will not cause a problem with running requests.
 {{% /notice %}}

 #### 3. Making a request to the MyParcel.com API
 To make a request to the MyParcel.com API you have to add your access token to the request.
-You do this by setting the access token as the Bearer token in the Authorization header.
+You can do this by setting the access token as the Bearer token in the Authorization header.

 For example:
 ```